teddygroves/sphincter/docs/intro.md

 diameter under different pressure conditions)
 - Capillary density
 - Vessel tortuosity
+- Counts and measurements of collateral vessels
+- Counts and measurements of vessel branchpoints

 We believed that the mechanisms underlying each kind of measurement were independent, and moreover each measurement required different data filtering